 Mr. Penner's qualifications to serve on the Board include his knowledge of international business, particularly in Asia, gained through his former service as CFO of Walmart's operations in Japan and his service on the boards of directors of Baidu, Inc. and 99Bill Corporation (from 2005 to 2012), both of which are based in China.
 Mr. Penner also brings technology expertise to the Board gained through his service with Walmart.com and as a director of various technology companies, including Baidu, Inc. and 99Bill Corporation.
-The Board also benefits from Mr. Penner's expertise in strategic planning, finance, and investment matters gained through his service on the boards of directors of public and private companies in a variety of industries, including the Board.
+The Board also benefits from Mr. Penner's expertise in strategic planning, finance, and investment matters gained through his leadership of Madrone, his business leadership experience, and his service on the boards of directors of public and private companies in a variety of industries, including the Board.